camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 In case JUEL is used as expression language, the expression `${"Spareribs"}` is equals to `"Spareribs"`.
 It is a short way to specify that the output value is the String `Spareribs`.

+## Empty Output Entry

+If the output entry is empty or contains an empty expression then the output is ignored and no part of the decision result.

 ## Expression Language of an Output Entry

 The expression language of the expression can be specified by the `expressionLanguage` attribute on the `outputEntry` element.
 The supported expression languages are listed in the [User Guide]({{< relref "user-guide/dmn-engine/expressions-and-scripts.md#supported-expression-languages" >}}).